vandit98/automated_banana_farming_/README.md

 It allows automacy in the farming process and reduce the labour cost,time and increase the production within the same land.

 ## How we built it
 The project tackled the challenges of feeding a growing population sustainably using technologies like Pygame, NumPy, and CNN.
-Deep reinforcement learning and the YOLOv3 algorithm were implemented, while leveraging Postman API.Orcus,Spheron,Quine, FastAPI, and React.js.
+Deep reinforcement learning and the YOLOv3 algorithm were implemented, while leveraging ,Spheron,FastAPI, and React.js.